Heinzad/heinzad.github.io/_voxpop/2009-heinz-inland-patea.md

 By the 1930s the freehold had been obtained to the lower half of Oruamatua Kaimanawa.
 It is not clear for how long leasing arrangements persisted over the northern half of the Oruamatua Kaimanawa lands.

-The remaining Māori lands in the north of Oruamatua Kaimanawa formed the majority of the lands in this block that were acquired for defence purposes in the 1960s and 1970s, although some private freehold and leasehold lands were acquired too.
+The remaining Māori lands in the north of Oruamatua Kaimanawa formed the majority of the lands in this block that were acquired for defence purposes in the 1960s and 1970s, although some private freehold and leasehold lands were also acquired as well.

 Further Reading